CSmithy89/ultimate-ai-rag/docs/epics/epic-8-tech-spec.md

 **Rationale:** Keeps routing transparent, testable, and easy to tune without ML dependencies.

+**Limitations:** Keyword-based heuristics can misclassify non-English or math-heavy prompts.
+Capture routing decisions in usage events now; consider manual overrides and feedback loops in a future iteration.

 ### 3. Trajectory Debug APIs

 **Decision:** Add ops endpoints to list trajectories and return event timelines with timestamps and metadata, filtered by tenant, agent type, and status.